Anoncheg1/emacs-configs/emacs-config.md

         1.  " .
 6))))

-                    ;; else - for programming modes where only one level required (setq-local outline-heading-alist
+                    ;; else - for `outline-it' and for programming modes where only one level required (setq-local outline-heading-alist
                                 (list (cons outline-regexp 1)))
                     )